 - Upstream marketing focuses on strategic activities before the product is developed.
 It involves market research, product ideation, and brand building to lay the foundation for successful market entry.

-- Downstream marketing centers around tactical activities that occur after the product is ready for market distribution.
-It involves promotion, sales, distribution, and customer support to drive sales and maximize customer satisfaction.
+- Downstream marketing centers around tactical activities after the product is ready for market distribution.
+It involves promotion, distribution, and customer support to drive sales and maximize customer satisfaction.

 2. Timing:

-- Upstream marketing occurs early in the product development process, setting the direction for product creation and market entry.
+- Upstream marketing occurs early in product development, setting the direction for product creation and market entry.

 - Downstream Marketing: This takes place after the product is developed, concentrating on bringing the product to market, driving sales, and enhancing customer experiences.